Best-Ever Sangria takes minutes to prepare and is made without fancy mixers or liquors. Lightly sweetened and incredibly refreshing.

-Damn.
-Thanks for letting me know, new best friend, but damn.
-I really wanted that Sangria!
-Turns out it was basically Koolaid with wine – an overly-sugary version of the summery cocktail that’s supposed to have just a kiss of sweetness.
+Turns out it was basically Koolaid with wine — an overly-sugary version of the refreshing, summery cocktail that’s supposed to have just a kiss of sweetness.
+I ordered a mojito instead and all was right with the world.

 I think people hear the word “Sangria” and think “complicated.”
-Some Sangria recipes can be complicated – calling for a few different liquors and mixers – but this recipe is different.
-It’s incredibly easy and calls for everyday ingredients, many of which I’m sure you already have on hand.
-Plan ahead when making this recipe because it does need to sit in the fridge for several hours or up to overnight.
-Your patience will be rewarded though, on your first refreshing gulp of this Best-Ever Sangria!
+Some Sangria recipes can be complicated — calling for a few different liquors and mixers — but this recipe is incredibly easy and calls for everyday ingredients (yes, including ginger ale.
+Just call this my Midwestern-forward version of Sangria!)

 I, for one, AM drinking Merlot!

-Muddle the lemon and orange slices with a big spoon then stash the pitcher in the fridge for at least several hours, or up to overnight.
-Whatever you do, don’t skip this step because the flavor of the Sangria is totally different at this point vs after sitting and marinating.
-Patience, grasshopper.
+Muddle the lemon and orange slices with a big spoon then stash the pitcher in the refrigerator for at least several hours or up to overnight.
+Do not skip this step because the flavor of the wine is totally different at this point vs after sitting and marinating in the fresh fruit and rum.

-Pour the fizzy Sangria over ice then add all kinds of fresh fruit add-ins.
-My favorites are sliced strawberries, blueberries, and frozen grapes!
+Pour the Sangria over ice then add all kinds of fresh fruit add-ins.
+My favorites are sliced strawberries, blueberries, and frozen grapes which keep your drink cold but don’t dilute it like ice cubes.

 Ingredients